Following is a summary of the steps you need to take when the association is sued or a major loss has occurred, such as a large flood.

 - Note the Date.
 If served with a lawsuit, notify the carrier and the association's legal counsel the name of the person served and the date since it starts a 30-day clock for legal counsel to respond to the lawsuit.

 - Notify the Carrier.
 Immediately notify all HOA insurance carriers and the association's legal counsel of any claims or potential claims.
 If you notify the insurance broker by phone, follow up in writing.
-If you don't get an acknowledgement from the carrier that they received the claim, follow-up with the broker and make sure he/she submitted the claim.
+If you don't get an acknowledgment from the carrier that they received the claim, follow up with the broker and make sure he/she submitted the claim.
 If a lawsuit was served, provide a copy of the complaint along with information about who was served and when.

 - Document and Mitigate.
-If a flood occurred, take pictures and immediately clean-up the water to prevent mold from growing.
-Follow steps in your water damage checklist.
+If a flood occurred, take pictures and immediately clean up the water to prevent mold from growing.
+Follow the steps in your water damage checklist.

 - Notify Counsel.
 Immediately notify legal counsel of the injury, water damage, lawsuit, etc. The carrier will appoint an adjuster for property damage claims and a law firm to handle litigation but you want your association's attorney to know about the loss and take steps to protect the association in case the carrier is slow to respond or, worse, denies coverage.

 "Claim" Defined.
 Boards should immediately report all actual and potential claims to all appropriate insurance carriers.